-One of my goals as an artist is to create artworks, which reflect the histories and cultural traditions of a region through memory.
 I am interested in discovering how American culture has evolved in various parts of the country based on environment, migration patterns and cultural interest.
-Therefore, the purpose of the Kinship Project is to create a space where personal experiences and memories connect to a particular moments in history through community engagement, oral storytelling and the photographic image.
+Therefore, the purpose of the Kinship Project is to create a space where personal experiences and memories connected to a particular moment in history through community engagement, oral storytelling, and the photographic image.

-These public interventions into my installations allow me to record the collective memory of a region, which grants insight about the contemporary interests of a community.
-My goal for developing historic art facilitation projects is to create an open space for sharing, contemplation and dialog among diverse groups of people about the various social developments within American culture.
+These public interventions into my installations allow me to record the collective memory of a region, which grants insight into the contemporary interests of a community.
+My goal for developing historic art facilitation projects is to create an open space for sharing, contemplation, and dialog among diverse groups of people about their city.

-The Kinship Project Archive contains over 3000 candid & professional family pictures (vintage photos, scrapbooks, tintypes & digital images), mostly of African Americans from across the country.
-The collection also contains audio story donations from Anchorage, AK; Chicago, IL and Charlotte, NC.
+The Kinship Project is a special collection which contains over 4000 candid & professional family pictures (vintage photos, scrapbooks, tintypes & digital images), mostly of African Americans from across the country.
+The collection also contains letters, maps, objects and audio story donations from Anchorage, AK; Charlotte, NC; Chicago, IL and Macon, GA.